BonkeGcobo/DeepHouse/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Thanks to Chindy Shin for the design
 - Inspiration
 - etc

 ## 📝 License

 This project is [MIT](./MIT.md) licensed.
+This project is  Creative Commons licenced